gagan0123/shortcode-in-menus/README.md

 #### 2.1 ####
 * Bug fix for custom links with ShortCode like structure not being displayed in the nav menus.

+#### 3.0 ####
+* Removed the error trigger on the FULL HTML OUTPUT usage
+* Added the feature to use shortcodes in titles of menu items as well(works with all types of menu items)
+* Resolved the PHP Notice, popping up in the error log while adding new shortcodes